Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ![wso_canopy_unlocked_ins_out__radar_cni](../../img/wso_warning_lights.jpg)

-Illuminates when canopy is unlocked.
-To reset the lamp close and lock the rear canopy.
+Illuminates when the canopy is unlocked.
+To reset the lamp, close and lock the rear canopy.

 ## Inertial Nav Sys Out Lamp

-Illuminates when INS system is in a failure state.
-To reset the INS refer to the [3.3.2 Inertial Navigation System chapter](../../systems/nav_com/ins.md).
+Illuminates when the INS system is in a failure state.
+To reset the INS, refer to the [3.3.2 Inertial Navigation System chapter](../../systems/nav_com/ins.md).

 ## Radar CNI Cool Off Lamp